Remind: History

+Founders

 Remind101 was founded in 2011 by brothers Brett and David Kopf.
 The platform was based on a prototype messaging system developed by David to help Brett, who was diagnosed with attention deficit disorder and dyslexia, to keep track of tests while attending Michigan State University.
 The two decided to found a company based on the messaging platform, and it became part of the first class at the Imagine K12 incubator in Palo Alto, California.

+Funding

 In 2014, the company added John Doerr, a venture capitalist at Kleiner Perkins, to its board.
 As of 2014, the company had raised $59 million in funding, and had over 20 million monthly active users across the United States.
 On June 16, 2014, the company renamed Remind101 to Remind.

+Leadership

 In 2016, Brian Grey, former CEO of Bleacher Report, became CEO of Remind.